 The electricity transmission operation of the Company comprises the transmission of electricity from a wind farm located approximately 26km off the coast of Suffolk within the Thames Estuary, and then connecting directly into the national grid at an electricity substation near Sizewell.

 All of the Company's sales and operations take place in the UK.

 All of the assets and liabilities of the Company arise from the activities of the segment.
-1 After adjustment for the initial cash acquisition cost of the Transmission owner asset of £nil (2014: £323,893k).

 2. Operating income